Good-Energy-Stories/good-energy/README.md

 Content is never stored locally.
 Data is always stored in Sanity's hosted Content Lake.
 This means you can make changes to local data schemas without changing any other existing content.

+**** WARNING: **** This also means that components may be in use on the site that aren't referenced outside the renderer.
+Be careful when changing components, because those components may be in use elsewhere on the site.
+Check the CMS and schema to confirm.

 ### Testing

 To build your Studio for production locally, run the following command in the Studio project folder: